jongs/jongs.github.io/_posts/2020-02-10-what-to-expect.md

 ---
 layout: post
 title: What to expect
-description: TWhat to expectr
+description: What to expectr
-summary: TWhat to expect
+summary: What to expect
 tags: introspections
 ---